aklivity/zilla/README.md

 ##  A multi-protocol proxy, designed for event-driven architectures
 Zilla abstracts Apache Kafka® for web applications, IoT clients and non-Kafka microservices.
-With Zilla, Kafka topics can be securely and reliably exposed via a user-defined `REST`, `Server-Sent Events (SSE)`, `MQTT`, or `gRPC` API.
+With Zilla, Kafka topics can be securely and reliably exposed via user-defined `REST`, `Server-Sent Events (SSE)`, `MQTT`, or `gRPC` APIs.

 Zilla has no external dependencies and does not rely on the Kafka Consumer/Producer API or Kafka Connect.
 Instead, it natively supports the Kafka wire protocol and uses advanced protocol mediation to establish stateless API entry points into Kafka.
-Besides protocol meditation, Zilla addresses security enforcement, observability and connection offloading on the data path.
+Zilla also addresses security enforcement, observability and connection offloading on the data path.

 When Zilla is deployed alongside Apache Kafka®, achieving an extensible yet streamlined event-driven architecture becomes much easier.